On May 24 2017 Derby Reach Brae Island Parks Association officially opened the wildlife viewing platform off the Houston

-This new viewing platform will give our park visitors wonderful vistas over the bog waters – as well as views of the distant Southern Coast mountains.
+This new viewing platform will give our park visitors wonderful vistas over the fen and bog waters – as well as views of the distant Southern Coast mountains on the skyline.
 Here, platform visitors can observe waterfowl or listen to the many different birds songs, or just enjoy the view.
 The bog is also home to the rare and endangered Sandhill Crane.

-This project has been undertaken by DRBIPA board members, along with financial donations from Pacific Parklands Foundation, Langley Rotary Club, plus several others, and the hard work of kind volunteer helpers.
-We hope to have the viewing platform available for use by the fall of 2016!
+This project has been undertaken by DRBIPA with financial donations from Pacific Parklands Foundation and the Rotary Club of Langley, among others, and with the hard work of dedicated volunteers.

 A wetland is a low-lying area of land that is saturated with moisture, especially when regarded as the natural habitat of wildlife.
 It is characterized as having a water table that stands at or near the land surface for a long enough period each year to support aquatic plants.
 Marshes, swamps, and bogs are examples of wetlands.

 A MARSH: A marsh is a tract of low wetland, often treeless and periodically inundated with water, and generally characterized by a growth of grasses, sedges, cattails, and rushes with herbaceous rather than woody plant species.
 Marshes can often be found at the edges of lakes and streams, where they form a transition between the aquatic and terrestrial ecosystems.

 A BOG: A bog is an area of wet, spongy ground consisting mainly of decayed or decaying peat moss (sphagnum) and other vegetation.
 Bogs form as the dead vegetation sinks to the bottom of a lake or pond where it decays slowly to form peat.
 The gradual accumulation of decayed plant material in a bog functions as a carbon sink.